BaronSam3di/Algorithms/README.md

 - n log(n)
 = maybe look at pascals Triangle in python - https://www.geeksforgeeks.org/pascal-triangle/
 - Reverse Linked List is a common question
+- Need to write up the content of Solve Sudoku
 ### Demonstrate good coding skills with
 - Descriptive variable nameing - Communicate what its use is.
 See uncle bob
 - Abstracting out code sections and makeing use of helper methods.
 Multi step algorithms is where this can come in handy.
 Eg ; a function that removes duplicates for your main goal.